 And now for something different.
 Instead of listening to talking heads, no matter how interesting they are, the participants will get on computers and actually work with climatological data, under the guidance of Brad Illston, a research associate at Oklahoma Mesonet, a service provided by the Oklahoma Climatological Survey.
 This is one of the finest repositories of meteorological information in the country.
 No other state, as far as I know, has as much data so easily accessible in such a visual format.

 Mark Twain referred to "lies, damned lies, and statistics."
 Statistics can be abused.
 Brad explained how to use them honestly.
 But even when used honestly, statistics can be misleading.
 Averages can be misleading, even if honest.
 I recall hearing of an old Kansas farmer who said, "In fifty years of farming, I've only seen two average years."
 So it helps to use not just averages but also some estimate of variability as the standard deviation.
 If most of the years had been close to average, that Kansas farmer would have seen a small standard deviation.
 Oklahoma City and San Diego have the same average annual temperature, but the temperatures in OKC are much more variable, a fact constantly confirmed by exchanges of text messages between me and my La Jolla sister.
+A storm passed through San Diego last week, and my sister texted me, the storm uprooted a tree!
+But this sounds like an ordinary summer day in Oklahoma.

 Another example of being confused by statistics is, what do we mean by a hundred-year flood?
 It means that, every year, there is a one percent chance of it occurring.
 It does not mean such floods occur every hundred years, on the dot.
 As it turns out, the odds of at least one such flood occurring in 100 years is not 100 percent, but 63.4 percent.